This guide outlines the key facts you need to know about furlough leave

 Some workers may be self-isolating because they are a member of the same household as someone who has symptoms or has tested positive for coronavirus and so the workplace will not necessarily be the source and may not have widespread infection.
 Workers who think workplace contacts have triggered successive test and trace notifications are advised by the Government to ask their employer what further mitigating actions could be taken to reduce the risk such as using screens, or putting staff in cohorts to reduce the number of people each person has contact with.

 More information is available on the Government website.

 DISCLAIMER: The materials provided here are for general information purposes and do not constitute legal or other professional advice.
 While the information is considered to be true and correct at the date of publication, changes in circumstances may impact the accuracy and validity of the information.
 The CIPD is not responsible for any errors or omissions, or for any action or decision taken as a result of using the guidance.
 You should consult the government website for the very latest information or contact a professional adviser for legal or other advice where appropriate.

 Explore our related content

-Answers to frequently asked questions about managing employees who are self-isolating or who have symptoms of COVID-19
+Answers to frequently asked questions about managing employees during self-isolation, local lockdowns and quarantine

 CIPD experts, leaders and practitioners tackle the key issues and questions around the pandemic